-In cohort two, three adults (aged 16, 20 and 22) were administered vector peripherally via subretinal injection into the outer region of the retina at a higher dose of up to 1 mL of $3 \text{E}^{11}$ vg/mL.
+In cohort two, three adults (aged 16, 20 and 22) were administered vector peripherally via subretinal injection into the outer region of the retina at a higher dose of up to 1 mL of $3 \text{x} 10^{11} \text{ vg/mL}$.
 Following completion of the four week steroid taper, in two patients inflammatory responses were noted by the investigator as being probably related to vector administration.
 Both responded to a further course of steroids.
 Improvements in visual mobility in study eye over non-study eye were observed at 12 months at the four lux lighting level in this cohort.
 Similar increases in retinal sensitivity to cohort one have not been observed at this dose level.
 We believe data from cohort two is suggestive that peripheral administration of the vector into more degenerating areas of the retina may result in an increased chance of an immune response with a decreased potential benefit compared central administration of the vector.
 Following the review of the safety data for each adult cohort treated in this study, the IDMC recommended escalation to the higher dose in the next cohort.

-Based on the safety and activity data from the patients treated at the $1E^{11}$ vg/mL dose level (cohort one), the decision was made to treat pediatric patients at this dose prior to receiving the full safety data from adult cohort three, and to target the central part of the retina in all pediatric patients.
-Treatment of pediatric patients is currently ongoing in the United Kingdom and United States and five pediatric patients have been treated.
-We expect to treat one additional pediatric patient in this trial.
+Based on the safety and activity data from the patients treated at the 1E11 vg/mL dose level (cohort one), the decision was made to treat pediatric patients at this dose prior to receiving the full safety data from adult cohort three, and to target the central part of the retina in all pediatric patients.
+Treatment of pediatric patients is currently ongoing in the United Kingdom and United States and four pediatric patients have been treated as of May 4, 2018.
+We expect to treat an additional two pediatric patients in this trial.